Anthony Quinn filmography

 Anthony Quinn (April 21, 1915 – June 3, 2001) was a Mexican and American actor.
-The following is a filmography of his work.
+The following is his work's filmography.

 Quinn starred in numerous critically acclaimed and commercially successful films, including: Zorba the Greek, Lawrence of Arabia, The Guns of Navarone, The Message, Requiem for a Heavyweight, Guns for San Sebastian, Lion of the Desert and La Strada.
-He won the Academy Award for Best Supporting Actor twice; for Viva Zapata! in 1952 and Lust for Life in 1956.
+He won the Academy Award for Best Supporting Actor twice: for Viva Zapata! in 1952 and Lust for Life in 1956.
 One film starring Anthony Quinn has been listed on the National Film Registry, for preservation: Lawrence of Arabia.

-In addition to theatrical films, Quinn's career also included several appearances on television programs and anthology series, as well as television films and documentaries.
-Quinn died of respiratory failure on June 3, 2001 at the age of 86.
+In addition to theatrical films, Quinn's career also included several appearances on television programs, anthology series, and television films and documentaries.
+Quinn died of respiratory failure on June 3, 2001, at the age of 86.

-Anthony Quinn also made a spoken record, with background accompaniment provided by The Harold Spina Singers: I Love You and You Love Me (7" Capitol Records CL 15649, UK 1967).
+Anthony Quinn also made a spoken record, with background accompaniment, The Harold Spina Singers: I Love You and You Love Me (7" Capitol Records CL 15649, UK 1967).